Skip to main content

 Before Joining the Dana Center

-Prior to joining the Dana Center, Molly was a Graduate Teaching Fellow and Research Assistant for The University of North Carolina, Chapel Hill.
-Previously, Molly was an Independent Science Education Consultant, specializing in helping to improve science instructional materials at all stages of development.
+Prior to joining the Center, Molly was a graduate teaching fellow and research assistant for The University of North Carolina at Chapel Hill.
+Previously, she was an independent science education consultant, specializing in helping to improve science instructional materials at all stages of development.

-Molly also worked for Achieve, Inc., as a Senior Program Assistant in science where she supported states in the creation, adoption and implementation of the Next Generation Science Standards (NGSS).
+Molly also worked for Achieve, Inc., as a senior program assistant in science to support states in the creation, adoption, and implementation of the Next Generation Science Standards (NGSS).
 She led the development of the EQuIP Rubric for Science to assess the quality of instructional resources designed for the NGSS.

-Molly was also a Pilot Coordinator for the Dana Center and a teacher of both Geometry and Algebra II for the Leander Independent School District in Texas.
+Molly was also a pilot coordinator for the Center and a teacher of both Geometry and Algebra II for the Leander Independent School District in Texas.

 Education